Maximizing your conditioning for wrestling is of the utmost importance as you start to reach the end of the year.

 Why is this important?

 Joel states in his book that the more power you can generate from your lactic system, the harder you’ll be able to go in high intensity scramble situations.
-Additionally, the greater capacity you have, enables you to maintain lactic energy production for longer periods before getting fatigued.
+Additionally, the greater capacity enables you to maintain lactic energy production for longer periods before getting fatigued.

 You should then take a break of 8-15 minutes to perform light exercise- jogging, jumping rope, light bodyweight exercises, etc.